by Alex Stout and Giorgio Cafiero

 Ongoing armed conflicts and sectarian/ethnic strife continue to escalate across the Middle East, creating new threats for the Arab monarchies of the Western Persian Gulf.
 The June 26 attack demonstrated the fragility of Kuwait’s peace and its vulnerability to outside forces.
 Aside from the Shi’ite mosque suicide bombing attack, sectarian tension fueled by regional developments is growing in Kuwait’s political arena.
 The ongoing conflict in Yemen and the Shi’ite uprising in Bahrain have recently polarized members of Kuwait’s parliament.
 Shi’ite politicians are voicing opposition to their government’s role in “Operation Decisive Storm” and Kuwait’s alliance with Bahrain’s ruling monarchy.
 At the same time, certain Kuwaitis welcomed IS’s takeover of Mosul in 2014 as an act of “liberation,” which alarmed many Shi’ites.

 IS’s meteoric rise to power in Iraq and Syria last year was a major game-changer in the region’s geopolitical order with all states, including Kuwait, facing new security dilemmas.
 The strategic shifts resulting from the watershed nuclear agreement that global powers and Tehran signed in Vienna over the summer will also impact Kuwait, situated between arch political rivals Iran and Saudi Arabia.
-Like Qatar and Oman, Kuwait eyes the opening of Iran’s economy as an opportunity to secure natural gas imports.
+Like Oman, Kuwait eyes the opening of Iran’s economy as an opportunity to secure natural gas imports.
 The kingdom must be careful to balance an evolving relationship with Tehran against Kuwait City’s alignment with Riyadh on a host of regional issues, while protecting its Shi’ite citizens from IS’s agenda of spreading terror and destruction within the Gulf monarchies.
 Failure to achieve this balance may further divide Kuwaitis along sectarian lines, making the nation a ripe target for the extremist groups that thrive on such tensions.

 As a close ally of the West, a partner in the U.S.-led military coalition against IS, and a home to nearly half a million Shi’ite Muslims, Kuwait is a logical destination for future IS plots, particularly in light of the group’s leaders issuing direct threats against the Arab monarchy.
 Kuwait prides itself on the peaceful coexistence of its Sunni and Shi’ite citizens.
 Yet, at this critical juncture in history Kuwait’s rulers are tasked with the challenge of protecting the country’s national fabric and the security of its citizens from IS and other extremist groups, which have demonstrated their commitment to exporting bigotry and bloodshed to new destinations.